-For these reasons, as well as those set out in my provisional decision, my final decision is that I do not uphold Mr W's complaint.
+For these reasons, my final decision is that I do not uphold Mr W's complaint.

 Under the rules of the Financial Ombudsman Service, I'm required to ask Mr W to accept or reject my decision before 22 February 2024.